Living with pain: moving forward

 Pain is inevitable; suffering is optional...

-Pain is a protective mechanism to attract our attention towards an ongoing damage.
-But at times, there is pain with no apparent value.
+Pain is a protective mechanism which attracts our attention towards an ongoing damage.
+But at times, there is pain with no clear value.
 It is not a symptom anymore, it becomes a problem by itself.

-With a combination of medical interventions & self management strategies, many long-term pain conditions can be managed so as to improve function and hence the quality of life.
+With a combination of medical interventions & self management, long-term pain conditions can be managed so as to improve function and hence the quality of life.

 "For there was never yet philosopher that could endure the toothache patiently."